eveee00/aspire-5755g-i5-opencore/README.md

 ## Screenshot

 ![screen2](https://github.com/user-attachments/assets/34db68bb-d78f-4279-81d1-fc703b361d2a)

-## Extra Info

-Guide to create the USB: https://dortania.github.io/OpenCore-Install-Guide/installer-guide/windows-install.html

-Follow step 3 of [this guide](https://mrmacintosh.com/how-to-fix-the-recovery-server-could-not-be-contacted-error-high-sierra-recovery-is-still-online-but-broken/) if you get an error about a server connection in recovery.

-You need to follow the [diskpart + legacy install method](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/windows-install.html#diskpart-method) to boot this.
-You need to use a USB keyboard to navigate the boot menu or you can wait for the timeout and it auto-selecting the USB.

 ## What abou macOS 15?
 I tried, but couldn't get it to boot into the OOBE.
 It just keeps bootlooping after the phase 2 installation.